VijayKagupati/Swara/README.md

 **LinkedIn**: [Connect with me](https://linkedin.com/in/vijaykagupati)
 **Project Duration**: 7 Days (XR Bootcamp Sprint)

----

-## 🤔 Discussion

-*What's your take on XR for creative expression?
-Are we close to democratizing music creation, or do we still have miles to go?*

-Feel free to open an issue or start a discussion - I'd love to hear your thoughts on the future of immersive music technology!

----

 <div align="center">

 **🎵 "Sometimes the best projects happen when you just start building and let passion drive the process" 🚀**